priyam0803/test/models/overview.md

 ## Data Documentation

  This [dbt](https://www.getdbt.com/) project is for demonstrations and tutorials.

  The source code can be found [here](https://github.com/priyam0803/test.git).

  This project shows the state wise orders placed

 {% enddocs %}

+{% docs order_perc %}
+"This model calculates percentages of orders placed in each month in each state"
+{% enddocs %}